Skip to content

 Out:

-4. Running Batch Predictions
+4. Running Batch Predictions on Dataset Images

 For efficiency, you can process multiple images at once using predict_batch.
-This is much faster than looping and calling predict on each image individually.

 # Run batch prediction

-detections_batch = detector.predict_batch(batch)
+detections_batch = detector.predict_batch(image_batch)

 print("Batch prediction complete.")